 In March 2022, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU), "Financial Instruments - Credit Losses (Topic 326): Troubled Debt Restructurings and Vintage Disclosure."
 This ASU responds to feedback received during the post-implementation review of ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
 The amendments in this ASU eliminate the accounting guidance for troubled debt restructurings (TDRs) by creditors in Subtopic 310-40, Receivables - Troubled Debt Restructurings by Creditors, while enhancing disclosure requirements for certain loan refinancings and restructurings by creditors when a borrower is experiencing financial difficulty.
 The amendments in this ASU also require that an entity disclose current-period gross writeoffs by year of origination for financing receivables and net investments in leases within the scope of Subtopic 326-20, Financial Instruments-Credit Losses-Measured at Amortized Cost.
 For entities that have not yet adopted the amendments in ASU 2016-13, the effective dates for the amendments in this ASU are the same as the effective dates in ASU 2016-13.
-CoBank has not and does not intend to early adopt this ASU prior to the required effective date of January 1, 2023.
+CoBank intends to adopt this ASU on January 1, 2023.